 Voice applications, like iSpeech’s Drivesaf.ly, make it easy for drivers.
 One study, in fact, found that convenience was the main reason for texting on the road.
 Another study found that college students, in particular, text in the classroom and on the road.
 So having a tool like DriveSafe.ly to use decreases injuries from accidents.

 A cloud computing application, mobile phone voice processing delivers speech quality that sounds human.
 (Try out the iSpeech demo as an example.)

 For bloggers who want to create podcasts on-the-fly, the company also offers a text-to-speech product, although its computer-like sound didn’t impress me.
 Health care and other industries are prime candidates for iSpeech’s technology, especially as phone processing power increases.

 Started in 2007, the company enables developers and businesses to build speech-enabled applications offering voice output and speech recognition. iSpeech is privately held and headquartered in Newark, NJ with offices in San Francisco and New York.

-Before Hachette, Yaron held several marketing and engineering roles, including most recently recently with Palm.
+Before Hachette, Yaron has held marketing and engineering roles, including one recently with Palm.
 He’s also worked with the executive mobile committee at the Interactive Advertising Bureau (IAB) and Online Publishers Association (OPA).

 In 2010, Min Online named Yaron as one of “15 to watch” in media.
 He holds a Bachelor of Science degree from Cornell and an MBA from Northwestern Universities.